markadamfoster/maf-gatsby-netlify/src/pages/blog/2018-05-04-exploring-react-s-updated-context-api.md

 templateKey: blog-post
 title: Exploring React's Updated Context API
 date: 2018-05-05T06:00:00.000Z
-description: '  '
+description: ''
+published: true
 tags:
   - Coding
   - React
 ---

 ## What is it?

 In v16.3, React included a new Context API, aimed at making it easier to pass data down to children that are multiple levels deep.
 From the official React docs:

 > Context provides a way to pass data through the component tree without having to pass props down manually at every level.

 If you are in the React world for very long, you ineviably witness a lot of conversations about state management, since it is both crucial and tricky.
 Redux has served as the community's primary state management solution for a couple years now.
 However, lately there has been a push to encourage folks to hold off from using Redux until it's truely necessary.
 Yes, the benefits are very real, but you don't need it on every project.

 This is one of the reasons React's new Context API is especially exciting.
 It lengthens the runway even further before it is necessary to add a state management library to your project.
 It gives us (within vanilla React) a way to access & manage state in way that works well across an entire applicaiton, including child components in very different parts of the component tree.

 ## Implementation

 Let's pretend we have an app that users can log into, and we need information about the currently logged in user throughout the app.
 This is a perfect candidate for using Context.
 Lets pretend the user info we want to make available looks like this:

 ![data structure](/img/contextapi-01-data-structure.png)